 Most people have a fairly decent know how about how shoe sizes works, the difference between for example the European scale and the UK scale, and so on.
 It may still be of interest though to immerse more in the background and the facts surrounding how shoe sizes works.
 That’s what I do in this post.

 Important to note is that what we today call shoe sizes only refers to the length, width sizes run parallel and have their own systems, but is not included in what is now commonly referred to as a shoe size.
-Also worth noting that since it’s only the length of the last that is measured normally, how long the last actually feel can vary a great deal, since for example different toe shapes makes the feet be more or less close in various places in front.
+Also worth noting is that since it’s only the length of the last that is measured normally, how long the last actually feel can vary a great deal, since for example different toe shapes makes the feet come more or less close in various places of the front.

 We start with the shoe size systems used in most parts of the EU.
 Naturally enough, it’s the metric scale that is the foundation of this system, specifically the measurement unit Paris Point that is 2/3 cm, or 6,6 mm.
-The easy thing with EU sizes is that it simply measures the length of the last, where size 42 is 42 Paris Points long, or 28 centimeters.
+The easy thing with EU sizes is that it simply measures the length of the last (well, sort of at least), where size 42 is 42 Paris Points long, or 28 centimeters.

 It uses the same base as the UK, so the barley corn is also the length measurement unit.
-The difference is that it starts with another zero size.
-One standard is that there size zero in US is 3 11/12 inches, so that it’s 1/12 inch below the UK’s zero.
+The difference is that it starts with another size zero.
+One standard is that size zero in US is 3 11/12 inches, so that it’s 1/12 inch below the UK’s zero.
 But this is not always the case, in recent years it has become customary to start at 4 inches just like in the UK, but that the first size is 1 instead of 0.
-To complicate things further sometimes manufacturers have their own starting point for size zero that varies from the above, plus it is different where you start the men’s, women’s and children’s sizes in the US, and athleticshoes has other starting points and so on.
+To complicate things further sometimes manufacturers have their own starting point for size zero that varies from the above, plus it is different where you start with men’s, women’s and children’s sizes in the US, and athletic shoes has other starting points, and so on.
 Quite a mess, to be honest.

 Conversion between sizing systems